mattyb800/The-Happy-Birthday-Machine/README.md

 2. Save birthday reminders of friends and loved ones
 3. View reminders by birthday recipient's name or by calendar date
 4. Keep notes on gift ideas for individual birthday recipient
-5. Edit their profile and reminders
-6. Recieve email reminders of birthday reminders

 ##SCHEMA